 Laura’s was the brick house, fourth house in, and north of Front Street.
 She had nice plants in her front yard and pretty landscaping.
 She was kind to me and my family.
 The Old Man liked Laura.
 He liked Mr. Praus too.
 So did Mom.
 They were good people.

 One day, the police and firetrucks came to our street.
 It was at evening and the sun was about to go down.
-Apparently, someone place a wooden cross on Laura’s front lawn and lit this on fire.
+Apparently, someone place a wooden cross on Laura’s front lawn and lit it on fire.

 I was scared.
 I remember this.
 I remember Mr. Praus and the look on his face.
 I remember Laura.
 She was sad too.
-She was originally from Germany (I believe) and lived in Belgium (I think) so her approach on life was different.
+She was originally from Germany (I believe) and had lived in Belgium (I think) so her approach on life was different.
 She had also seen what war does to countries —especially wars based on racism.

 Laura was kind and warmhearted; but moreover, she was brokenhearted.
 Only, she didn’t weep openly.
 She just endured.

-I remember the swirling lights from the police cars and the firetrucks.
+I remember the swirling lights from the police cars and firetrucks.
 It was warm and there was an odd sense of urgent quiet.
 I remember there were news reporters.
 I was in my blue pajamas (the one-piece kind with little feet on them) when The Old Man told me, “Come with me.”